 Costs plant breeders' rights and/or listing

 Applying for national plant breeders' rights and/or listing in the national variety register involves costs.
+An application will not be processed until the application fee is paid.

 The costs of an application in the Netherlands can be found in the applicable fees.
 This fee covers the administrative costs.